“Love don’t come easy. Sometimes love don’t come at all”

 It’s a harsh truth, but I can tell you from personal experience that Valentine is 100% correct here.

-3) You’re only thinking of your own needs and perspective
+3) You’re only thinking of your own needs

 There’s nothing wrong with looking out for number one.
 If you don’t know your own needs then you’ll end up disappointed and disillusioned.